Matherunner/hldoc/source/movement.rst

 Waterjump
 ~~~~~~~~~

-Waterjumping refers to the phenomenon where the player vertical velocity is set to positive 255 without any movement inputs or actually issuing ``+jump`` when being near a wall.
+Waterjumping refers to the phenomenon where the player vertical velocity is set to :math:`v_z = 225` without any movement inputs or actually issuing ``+jump`` when being near a wall.
 This phenomenon is not to be confused with sharking (:ref:`sharking`) or the literal "jumping out of the water" or basevelocity related techniques (:ref:`trigger_push`).
 The function responsible of initiating waterjumping is ``PM_CheckWaterJump`` in the SDK.
+This function is only called when the waterlevel is exactly 2, implying that waterjumping will not be initiated when the waterlevel is not 2.
 As a high level description, set

 .. math::
    \begin{aligned}